harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

    :::

+2. If your registry automatically downloads the latest images from the public Harness registry, you might want to [specify the images to use in your pipelines](/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci.md#specify-the-harness-ci-images-used-in-your-pipelines).
+This ensures your pipelines use specific image versions.
+You must update this specification when you want to adopt a new version of an image.

-2. Set up your pipeline to download the images from your private registry.
+3. Set up your pipeline to download the images from your private registry.
 Configuration requirements depend on the type of step you're using to run your scans:

    - [Scanner template step](#scanner-template-setup)
    - [Security step](#security-step-setup)